thekaplanlab/CilioGenics_Analysis/README.md

 **Click the “Protein Atlas”:**

-You will see the list of genes in the Human Protein Atlas databases by selecting the keywords Cilia, Cilium, Centrosome, Flagella, and Flagellum, respectively.
+Users can explore the compilation of genes in the Human Protein Atlas databases, obtained through the use of the keywords Cilia, Cilium, Centrosome, Flagella, and Flagellum.

  ![figure 17](https://github.com/thekaplanlab/CilioGenics_Analysis/assets/126083033/2a741027-b57f-4b6c-a200-dc244a2245cd)